Approximate Functionals in Hypercomplex Kohn-Sham Theory: Results and discussion

-The test results of the semi-local functional TPSS can be found in Tab \ref{tab:tpss}.
-As can be seen that TPSS@RKS systematically overestimates the triplet-singlet gaps of the 12 systems in TS12.
-Due to the limitation of RKS, TPSS@RKS can only provide a closed-shell solution for any singlet state, with all orbitals either doubly occupied or empty.
+The test results of the semi-local functionals can be found in Tab \ref{tab:tpss}.
+As can be seen, the performances of KS-DFT and HCKS are quite different in use of the same functionals.
+The spin-restricted KS-DFT (denoted as RKS) systematically overestimates the triplet-singlet gaps of the 12 systems in TS12.
+Due to the theoretical limitation, RKS can only provide a closed-shell solution for any singlet state, with all orbitals either doubly occupied or empty.
 Thereby, it cannot capture the multi-reference nature of the singlet biradicals, resulting in overestimation of the energies of the lowest singlet states.
-Note that even though RKS can correctly predict the zero spin-densities ($\rho_\alpha-\rho_\beta$) for these singlets, it breaks the space symmetry of the total densities \cite{Lee2019prl,su2021unity}.
-Unlike TPSS@RKS, TPSS@UKS can predict the biradical character by breaking the spin symmetry, with two unpaired electrons of opposite spins confined in different physical region.
+Note that even though RKS can correctly predict the zero spin-densities ($\rho_\alpha-\rho_\beta$) for these singlets, it breaks the space symmetry of the total densities.
+Unlike RKS, the spin-unrestricted KS-DFT (denoted as UKS) can predict the biradical character by breaking the spin symmetry, with two unpaired electrons of opposite spins confined in different physical region.
 However, the destruction of spin symmetry leads to the over-relaxation of the orbitals occupied by the unpaired opposite electrons, thus the energies of the singlet states as well as the triplet-singlet gaps are systematically underestimated.
-Similar results and discussions about RKS and UKS can be found in ref \citenum{Lee2019prl}.
+Similar results and discussions about KS-DFT can be found in ref. \cite{Lee2019prl,su2021unity}.
 In contrast, HCKS allows dynamically varying fractional occupations to capture the multi-reference nature of strong correlation.
-Hence, TPSS@HCKS significantly improves the predicted triplet-singlet gaps, with the error of TPSS@RKS reduced by half.
-Even so, the triplet-singlet gaps are still systematically overestimated due to the lack of static correlation in TPSS, both MSE and MAE are 7.27 kcal/mol.
-Actually, this error can be reduced to 2.41 kcal/mol when the PBE XC functional \cite{PBE96} is used.
-Therefore, approximate functionals to the XC energy has a large influence on the calculation of HCKS, which will be further explored below.
+Thereby, HCKS significantly improves the predicted triplet-singlet gaps, with much smaller errors as compared to KS-DFT.
+Nevertheless, the approximate functional for the XC energy still has a considerable influence on the performance of HCKS.
+For example, TPSS systematically overestimates the triplet-singlet gaps, with both MSE and MAE being 7.27 kcal/mol.
+The MAE can be reduced to 3.05 and 2.41 kcal/mol for PW92 and PBE, respectively.
+Therefore, functionals developed specifically for HCKS are essential to further improve the performance of HCKS.